jolexa/blog.jolexa.net/content/post/ing-referral-links.md

     - /2009/04/ing-referral-links/
 ---

 After some searching for a new online savings account, I settled on [ING Direct][1].
-A few reasons include a competitive interest rate, good user interface, ability to create sub-accounts (I use these for different savings goals), & most importantly a $25 bonus from using some one else&#8217;s referral link.
+A few reasons include a competitive interest rate, good user interface, ability to create sub-accounts (I use these for different savings goals), & most importantly a $25 bonus from using some one else's referral link.
 It took me until the 4th page on google to find a working link.

 So, if you are looking for a new savings account or just a quick and easy $25 dollars, do consider using these below.
 However, you must fund the account with an initial deposit of $250+.
 As a bonus, you get $25 (an immediate 10% return 😉 ) and I get $10.